The (History of) Freediving Records

 1990-Present: New Heroes

-After CMAS stopped registering freediving records, no centralised organisation would organize international championships and protocol the depths.
+After CMAS stopped registering freediving records, no centralized organization would organize international championships and protocol the depths.
 But the records kept coming.

 1989 – Angela Bandini became the first woman in the history of freediving to surpass her male rivals.
 On October 3, 1989, she reached the depth of 107m near the Island of Elba.

 Bandini is an Italian freediver born on May 26, 1961, in Rimini.
-She had been in the sport since her childhood.
+She had been involved in sports since childhood.
 In 1980, at the age of 19, she joined the “Lake-Mountain Expedition” to the Peruvian Andes led by the Institute of Human Physiology of the University of Chieti to try herself in high-altitude freediving.
-During the expedition, she dove 20m deep in the Huacracocha lake at the altitude of 5000m.
-The physiology of high altitude diving had not been yet thoroughly studied at that time, but freediving to this depth was considered to be equal to 50m at sea level.
-Later in 1985, she obtained the female world record diving to 52m, and only four years later became the absolute world champion.
-Beyond freediving, Bandini was involved in TV projects popularising the freediving sport and the sea.
+During the expedition, she dove 20m deep into Huacracocha Lake at an altitude of 5000m.
+The physiology of high altitude diving had not yet been thoroughly studied at that time, but freediving to this depth was considered to be equal to 50m at sea level.
+Later, in 1985, she obtained the female world record for diving to 52m, and only four years later, she became the absolute world champion.
+Beyond freediving, Bandini was involved in TV projects that popularised the sport of freediving and the sea.

 1991 – Italian freediver Umberto Pelizzari sets a new record of 118m.
 Pelizzari, born August 28, 1965, came to freediving from professional swimming at the age of 19.
 During his career, he became the only person of that time to establish world records in all existing freediving disciplines.